 In one of life’s more fortuitous twists, Ms. Orlov's marriage to a man with ADHD neared divorce as she was working with ADHD experts Dr. Edward Hallowell and Dr. John Ratey.
 Throwing herself into the topic of how ADHD might be affecting her situation in an effort to save her union, Orlov realized that there was little good information available to help couples struggling with ADHD in their marriage – in fact few people even knew ADHD could be a factor.
 But she and her husband persevered and, after successfully turning their marriage around, vowed that others should not have to suffer the same difficulties “finding a way out” as they had.

 Her resulting book, The ADHD Effect on Marriage, introduces couples to what they need to know to start to turn their ADHD relationships around.
-Named best psychology book of 2010 by ForeWord Reviews, The ADHD Effect has been a revelation and relationship-changer for tens of thousands of couples.
+Named best psychology book of 2010 by ForeWord Reviews, The ADHD Effect has been a revelation and relationship-changer for many thousands of couples.
 Her second book, The Couple's Guide to Thriving with ADHD helps couples navigate the emotional issues they face as they work to revive their relationship.
-It will be released in May, 2014 and is written with co-author, Nancie Kohlenberger, LMFT.
+It was released in April, 2014 and is written with co-author, Nancie Kohlenberger, LMFT.

 Orlov and Dr. Hallowell started a popular blog on the topic of ADHD and relationships in 2007 to share their insights, unique perspectives and expertise.
 It helps couples understand that they are not alone and that they can change their marriages for the better (www.adhdmarriage.com).
 Orlov also blogs for Psychology Today, authored the “Your Relationhips” column for ADDitude Magazine from 2008-2014, is a contributing author to Married to Distraction, with Hallowell and his wife, Sue George Hallowell, LICSW and is a contributing author to The Distracted Couple, a therapist handbook about counseling couples with ADHD.